 In December 2005, WADA, in collaboration with the Karolinska Institute and the Swedish Sports Confederation, held a second workshop meeting in Stockholm on the subject.

 In June 2008, the Agency organized, in cooperation with the Russian sport authorities, a third expert meeting on genetic enhancement of athletic performance in Saint Petersburg.
-A feature on the 2008 WADA Gene Doping Symposium held in Saint Petersburg is available in WADA's Play True Magazine's third issue of 2008, posted in the Download Center to the right.
+A feature on the 2008 WADA Gene Doping Symposium held in Saint Petersburg is available in WADA's Play True Magazine's third issue of 2008.

 Play True Magazine's first issue of 2005 was dedicated to the topic of gene doping.
-Visit the Download Center to access this publication, as well as an interview, published in 2007, with Prof Theodore Friedmann, Chair of WADA's Gene Doping Expert Group.
+This publication, as well as an interview, published in 2007 (p.
+12 of the magazine), with Prof Theodore Friedmann, Chair of WADA's Gene Doping Expert Group, are available for download.